dmytrox/tigmenn_stack/README.md

-# TIG stack plus Node.js, Nginx, MongoDB and ElasticSearch (tigmenn_stack)
+# TIG stack plus MongoDB, ElasticSearch, Node.js and Nginx (tigmenn_stack)

 To run the app install docker engine on your machine and just type this command in your terminal: